mattallen-it/iam-infrastructure-labs/Lab-02-Active-Directory-Domain-Services-Deployment/README.md

 ---
 ## Outcome

-- Successfully deployed AD DS domain (`mrtg.local`)
+- Successfully installed Active Directory Domain Services (AD DS)
-- Established MRTG-DC01 as domain controller
+- Prepared Windows Server for domain controller promotion
-- Configured AD-integrated DNS
-- Validated authentication and name resolution
-- Created a reusable infrastructure baseline
-- Established a functional identity infrastructure aligned with enterprise IAM principles
+- Installed required management tools for AD administration

+This lab establishes the infrastructure foundation required for centralized identity deployment in Lab 03.

 This environment serves as the identity foundation for future IAM labs.